Planck length, Planck time, and Planck mass

 But, per our dimensional analysis, the vacuum energy of the whole universe should be calculated not with the physical Planck constant h but with hu, which introduces a 10122 factor, between the calculated vacuum energies.

-One can verify that the vacuum energy, evaluated in this way, accurately accounts for the observed dark energy and the value of the associated cosmological constant.
+We find that the energy of the vacuum, such defined, reflects, in order of magnitude, the observed black energy and the value of the associated cosmological constant.

 Justification of the physical relevance of the change of scale.